-6 How we will assess an allocation - Minimum Eligibility Requirements
+6. How we will assess an allocation - Minimum Eligibility Requirements

-The following minimum criteria apply to the allocation and use of Merri-bek sporting facilities, grounds and pavilions.
-Additional interpretation and implementation details are provided in the User Guide which includes further explanations for each criteria.
-It clearly identifies the supporting evidence that can be provided in support of applications.
+The following minimum criteria apply to the allocation and use of Merri-bek sporting facilities, Page 3 of 8 grounds, and pavilions.
+Additional interpretation and implementation details are provided in the User Guide which includes further explanations for each criterion.
+It identifies the supporting evidence that can be provided in support of applications.

-To be eligible for the allocation and/or use of sporting facilities, grounds and pavilions organisations must:
+To be eligible for the allocation and/or use of sporting facilities, grounds, and pavilions organisations must: